Lilly3252/CoconutMC/README.md

 Hey , i got a weird error , error 0 and crash logs tells me : Failed to write core dump.
 Minidumps are not enabled by default on client versions of Windows , what to do?

-https://appuals.com/minecraft-failed-core-dump/ , follow this link , you'll thanks me later
+https://appuals.com/minecraft-failed-core-dump/ , follow this link , you'll thank me later